Ezzo0/CS_Notes/Computer_Science/OS/Virtualization/Memory virtualization/0x11_Introduction to Paging.md

 # Explanation
 - The operating system takes one of two approaches when solving most any space-management problem:
-	1. Chop things up into variable-sized pieces, as we saw with [[Segmentation]] in virtual memory.
+	1. Chop things up into variable-sized pieces, as we saw with [[0x09_Segmentation|segmentation]] in virtual memory.
 		- This solution has inherent difficulties.
 In particular, when dividing a space into different-size chunks, the space itself can become **fragmented**, and thus allocation becomes more challenging over time.
 	2. Chop up space into _fixed-sized_ pieces.
 		- This idea is called **paging**.